-Actuarial assumptions used in the June 30, 2018, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2019, valuation were based on the results of actuarial experience studies.
 The experience study for the General Employees Plan was dated June 30, 2015.
-Economic assumptions were updated in 2017 based on a review of inflation and investment return assumptions.
+Inflation and investment assumptions were reviewed in the experience study report for the General Employees Plan dated June 27, 2019.

 The long-term expected rate of return on pension plan investments is 7.50 percent.
-The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
+The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building block method in which best estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

-Long-Term Expected

-Asset Class Target Allocation Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Domestic stocks 36% 5.10%
+Domestic equity 35.50% 5.10%

-International stocks 17 5.30
+International equity 17.50 5.30

-Bonds (fixed income) 20 0.75

-Alternative assets (private markets) 25 5.90
+Fixed income 20.00 0.75

+Private markets 25.00 5.90

-Cash 2 0.00
+Cash equivalents 2.00 0.00